Skip to content

 Donate

-INSTITUTE OF CHARITY is a registered charity (no. 222508) working in religion in London · NG19 9EX.
+Institute of Charity is a registered charity (no. 222508) working in religion in Nottingham · NG19 9EX.
 Its latest Charity Commission filing directs 96% of spending to charitable activities, holding roughly 91 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈15% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-INSTITUTE OF CHARITY has a Clarity Score of 75 out of 100 on CharityCompare (3 stars, Good).
+Institute of Charity has a Clarity Score of 75 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 222508.
 Status: Registered.
 Primary cause area: Religion.
-Latest accounts year 2020: total income £694k, with 96% of expenditure on charitable activities.
+Latest accounts year 2024: total income £1.2m, with 96% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 91 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .